 Ranked in these QuestionsQuestion Ranking

 It's almost impossible to win on your own.
 When attacking or defending, you will get the chance to ask for allies on your turn, or assist others when they are engaged.
-Allies can help you win the attack or defence, but they will also gain benefits if successful.
+Allies can help you win the attack or defense, but they will also gain benefits if successful.
 It is a team-based game, although each player is out for themselves in the end.

 One of the neatest parts of the game are the negotiate cards - instead of laying down an attack card you can try to negotiate.
 If you both play negotiate cards, you have 1 minute to come to an agreement which can include creating new colonies, trading cards, or virtually anything.
 If the player don't come to agreeable terms within a minute, they both suffer a hefty penalty (4 of their ships are sent to the warp).